Skip to main content

 HS Disease

-History of Hidradenitis Suppurativa
+Hidradenitis Suppurativa

 (pronounced: hide-ra-den-eye-tis sup-you-rah-tee-vah)

-HS is diagnosed by looking at the 3 main characteristics of the disease:
+HS is diagnosed by 3 main characteristics:

 Our Impact This Year